geofrey254/alx-pre_course/0x01-git/README.md

-This is a README file
+This is ALX git course.
+I had basic knowledge of Git but with Git now I know more.